CVT Logo 40th

 • Over the years, UNHCR has expanded this definition to include people forced to flee their homes for a number of additional situations, including human rights violations and internal conflicts, external aggression, and more.

-According to the UN High Commissioner of Refugees in October 2023, more than 110 million people have been forcibly displaced from their homes.
-Its report notes that of those, 6 million are asylum seekers and more than 36 million are refugees.
+According to the UN High Commissioner of Refugees in June 2024, more than 122 million people have been forcibly displaced from their homes.
+Its report notes that of those, 72 million have been internally displaced and nearly 44 million are refugees.

 Asylum Seekers